AstraExt/astra-monitor/README.md

 ### Scripts

--   **`test.sh`:** Compile, pack, install, and run the extension in a Xephyr session with a GNOME nested Wayland session, allowing for easy testing without restarting your own GNOME Shell session.
+-   **`test.sh`:** Compile, pack, install, and run the extension in an isolated GNOME Shell test session, allowing for easy testing without restarting your own GNOME Shell session.
+On GNOME Shell 49 and newer it uses `gnome-shell --devkit`; older versions use a Xephyr-backed nested Wayland session.
 It can be run with the following command:

     ```
     bash ./test.sh